believer/devlog/pages/always-use-real-variable-names-in-examples.md

   Always use real variable names in examples
 tags: 'page'
 excerpt: |
-  Just like you wouldn't use foo, bar, and baz in the real code you are writing, just should not use them  when writing example code either
+  Just like you wouldn't use foo, bar, and baz in the real code you are writing, you should not use them when writing example code either.
 ---

 <h2 class="text-3xl font-semibold mb-4"><a class="rounded-sm focus:outline-none focus:ring-2 focus:ring-offset-2 dark:focus:ring-offset-gray-900 dark:focus:ring-pink-400 focus:ring-pink-700" href="/pages/always-use-real-variable-names-in-examples">Always use real variable names in examples</a></h2>

 <div class="space-y-3">
-<div class="element-block ml-0"><div class="flex-1">Just like you wouldn't use <code>foo</code>, <code>bar</code>, and <code>baz</code> in the real code you are writing, just should not use them  when writing example code either</div></div>
+<div class="element-block ml-0"><div class="flex-1">Just like you wouldn't use <code>foo</code>, <code>bar</code>, and <code>baz</code> in the real code you are writing, you should not use them when writing example code either.</div></div>

 <div class="element-block ml-0"><div class="flex-1">Instead use real variable names that describe what it contains and create examples based on reality.
 This will make your examples easier to grasp and build upon.</div></div>